-Table 118: Implications of issues related to sustainable human settlements for this IDP
+Table 123: Implications of issues related to sustainable human settlements for this IDP to address the housing backlog in the area.

-Relation to the Status Quo Analysis Statistics reflecting access to housing in the municipality is included in the Status Quo Analysis, paragraph 2.3.1.
-With 71,3% of the population that has access to acceptable level of housing, major strides have been made to address the housing backlog in the area.
 However, a logical and strategic approach is still required to illuminate persistent backlogs and place the housing administration function on a sound footing.
 Contribution to objectives A variety of strategic objectives in this IDP are directly or indirectly dependent on effective management of the housing function to enable the municipality to achieve the intended outcomes.
 This include the direct relationship between housing the provision of bulk services, such as water, sanitation, refuse removal and electricity.
 However, on a more human level, it also refer to the objectives to create better understanding and cooperation between the municipality and its communities.
 Relationship with Programmes and Projects Programmes and projects that are directly affected by the housing strategy of the Municipality include those where the aim is to expand water, sanitation and electricity infrastructure to new settlements, as well as programmes relating to spatial and urban planning.